-- i.
-Clearly define the communication goals and develop a specific strategy to effectively communicate the plan to all stakeholders, including decision-makers and the citizenry.
-A clearly defined communication goal helps in transparency and citizen ownership of the plan. - Raising knowledge of the expected responsibilities of the parties involved in carrying out the programmes and projects of the MDA, RCC, and MMDA. - iii.
-Clearly identify the target audience including gender and vulnerable groups; make sure the right people hear your message when they are ready and, in a way, that you want them to hear it.
+Clearly define the communication goals and develop a specific strategy to effectively communicate the plan to all stakeholders, including decisionmakers and the citizenry.
+A clearly defined communication goal helps in transparency and citizen ownership of the plan.

+- Raising knowledge of the expected responsibilities of the parties involved in carrying out the programmes and projects of the MDA, RCC, and MMDA. - Clearly identify the target audience including gender and vulnerable groups; make sure the right people hear your message when they are ready and, in a way, that you want them to hear it.

-- iv.
-Develop key messages tailored to target audience; develop a concise and impactful message. - v.
-Communication objectives should be to answer these questions. - Who do you need to reach? - Why do you need to reach them? - What will your communications convey? - How will you deliver the message at the time that will have the best impact on the targeted audience? - vi.
-Identify and determine the best channels to reach your target audience.
-Consider a more modern style of information dissemination such as social media, blogs, vlogs etc. These channels serve different purposes and audience segment. - vii.
-Develop indicators to assess the effectiveness of communication strategy
+- 4. Develop key messages tailored to target audience; develop a concise and impactful message.

+- 5. Communication objectives should be to answer these questions.

+- Who do you need to reach?

+- Why do you need to reach them?

+- What will your communications convey?

+- How will you deliver the message

+at the time that will have the best impact on the targeted audience?

+- Identify and determine the best channels to reach your target audience.
+Consider a more modern style of information dissemination such as social media, blogs, vlogs etc. These channels serve different purposes and audience segment. - Develop indicators to assess the effectiveness of communication strategy

-Outputs of chapter eight A communication strategy with: Defined communication channels for specific targeted audiences Communication messages for MTDP dissemination
+A communication strategy with: Outputs of chapter eight Defined communication channels for specific targeted audiences Communication messages for MTDP dissemination